-Our central strategy is to continuously increase the profitability of our business through permanent and long-term growth that will enable us to continue being the leading bank in Mexico.
+Our central strategy is to continuously increase the profitability of our business through permanent and long-term growth that will enable us to continue being the leading bank in the Mexican financial market.
 Future growth will be supported by our customer-driven business model that provides specialized attention to each type of customer.
 To achieve this goal, we are focused on the following objectives: